 Q: What are the 4 types of tennis courts?

-Ans: Below are the 4 popular tennis courts.
+Ans: Below is the 4 popular tennis courts.

 - Hard Court